Updated: Aug 24

 Now I'm sure you have thought "But Dave, these websites help create competition, which in the end drives down prices.
 Surely this is a good thing?"
 Hypothetically I would agree with you, but in reality, it instead creates a "race to the bottom" where costs are cut to get the cheapest price.
 These websites end up focusing on one key thing - the price.
 And it's not like car insurance or electricity, where each company is pretty much offering the exact same thing, just at a different price.
 No entertainer is like another.
 Each person has their own style, quality, experience, and professionalism.
 Some are high-end professionals and others have no experience and offer very basic parties.
 But these websites like to push the focus onto the price alone, creating a push to be the cheapest - but not necessarily the best for your event.

-I have spoken with people who have booked with these events sites, and the majority of bookings end up going to some of the bigger "national" entertainers who quote at what I can only describe as ridiculously low prices.
+I have spoken with people who have booked with these events sites, and the majority of bookings end up going to either a huge "national entertainer" or someone who severly undercuts the competition.
 To make it profitable for these bookings to work, the "entertainer" acts as an agent, often booking the gig then finding some student who is willing to work for very little and giving them a cheap set act to do with very little training.
 When you focus on the price it becomes less about quality and more about money.
 And for entertainment, it really makes a big difference.

 It's safe to say that you really get what you pay for.
 Cheapest isn't always the best option.
 I know money can be tight, especially around big events like birthdays, but when it comes to things like entertainment cheapest really doesn't mean the best.
 I think the easiest way to explain this is with these two images.
 Which one would you rather have at your party?

 (my friends at Looney Lovedays parties - check them out for great character appearances)